EPG has an exquisite advisory board, consisting of Romanian and international personalities of the business, academic, and diplomatic circles.

 In 2012, the Romanian President awarded him with the “Star of Romanian Grand Cross,” the country’s highest civil order.

 An expert on energy policy and European economic policy, Victor Grigorescu was Romania’s Minister of Energy from November 2015 to January 2017.
+He is currently working as an energy Consultant focused on EU affairs in SEE and CEE regions.
 A former member of the board of Electrica, one of Romania’s largest electricity distribution companies, he also has a background in diplomacy and international relations, having served at the Permanent Representation of Romania at the EU (2007-2011) as an expert for the EU’s common commercial policy.
 He actively took part in Romania’s accession negotiations to the EU during his time at the Ministry of Economy and Commerce (2004-2007), focusing his work on international relations and the EU’s common commercial policy.
 Before being appointed minister of energy, he has published various articles on public policy and international relations in Romanian and has co-authored several works on the Transatlantic Trade and Investment Partnership.
 He is a graduate of Bucharest University’s Law School.

-Vasile Iuga is the Managing Partner of PWC for South-Eastern Europe (SEE) and Country Managing Partner of PwC Romania.
-He is member of the Management Board of PWC Central and Eastern Europe.
-He leads the Financial Services group within PwC Romania and is a member of the PWC Financial Services coordinating group within CEE.
-Vasile Iuga is one of the most experienced leaders of the Romanian business environment, being known for an excellent knowledge of local and international companies, gained during his involvement in hundreds of projects from all industries, but also in regional projects.
+Vasile Iuga is a retired PwC partner.
+He is one of the most experienced consultants in Romania, being known for his excellent knowledge of local and international companies, gained during his involvement in hundreds of projects from all industries, but also in regional projects.
 His areas of expertise include audit in compliance with International Standards on auditing the financial statements, prepared in accordance with regulations of the International Accounting Standards and financial analysis.
 Vasile has a rich experience in financial reporting in compliance with the International Financial Reporting Standards (IFRS).